rclone/rclone/docs/content/donate.md

 # {{< icon "fa fa-heart heart" >}} Donations to the rclone project

-Donations help us continue to develop rclone as free open source software.
+Donations help keep the rclone project running as free open source software.

 Maintaining rclone is a lot of work - easily a **full time job** for me.
-Nothing stands still in the world of cloud storage!
-We love doing the work and we'd like to spend more time doing it - your support helps make that possible.
+Nothing stands still in the world of cloud storage so rclone needs constant attention to stay in good working order.

+I and my other contributors love doing the work and we'd like to spend more time doing it - your support helps make that possible.

+Thank you :-)

-Nick Craig-Wood
+-- Nick Craig-Wood

+{{< monthly_donations >}}

 ## Personal users